 Also, personalization means that more and more companies will be updating their prices several times a day based on margins, supply, and demand.
 An interesting fact is that big players such as Amazon or Walmart do this already.
 Other brands will follow this approach, no question about it.

 Up to now, the idea of having a seamless customer experience across multiple sales channels has been more of a best practice.
 However, in 2021 “anywhere” conversion will have become the new standard for the entire e-commerce industry as 48 percent of global e-commerce companies perceived it as being very important in 2020 (source).

-Because consumers expect to interact with brands across many touchpoints, including web, voice, mobile, in-app, social, and, less so because of the ongoing COVID-19 crisis but still, offline in-store experiences.
+Because consumers expect to interact with brands across many touchpoints, including web, voice, mobile, in-app, SMS, social, and, less so because of the ongoing COVID-19 crisis but still, offline in-store experiences.

 Therefore, customer interactions must be choreographed under a single brand experience.
 Such hybrid customer journeys, when a purchase is researched on a mobile, but finalized on a voice-enabled device may become more and more frequent.
 And trust us when we say it, there can be no successful multi-channel commerce without having unified product-related content in all sales touchpoints.

 Interested in product information management, but not sure where to start?
 Contact us to learn how a PIM solution can boost your e-commerce strategy.